Chantix vs NRT: Which Works Better?

 Varenicline (Chantix)

 Varenicline is a partial nicotinic receptor agonist.
 In plain English: it partially stimulates the same brain receptors that nicotine does, which reduces cravings and withdrawal symptoms.
 But it also blocks nicotine from fully activating those receptors.
-So if you do slip and smoke a cigarette while taking varenicline, it feels less satisfying.
+So if you slip and smoke a cigarette while taking varenicline, it feels less satisfying.

 Think of it as a key that fits the lock but only turns halfway.
 It gives your brain just enough stimulation to take the edge off, while preventing actual nicotine from delivering its full reward.

 You typically start taking varenicline 1-2 weeks before your quit date, ramping up the dose gradually.
 The full course is 12 weeks, with an option to extend to 24 weeks for people at high relapse risk.
+For a deeper look at the pharmacology, see the full Chantix guide.

 Nicotine Replacement Therapy (NRT)

-The idea is to separate the nicotine addiction from the smoking behavior, then gradually taper the nicotine dose down over 8-12 weeks.
+The idea is to separate the nicotine addiction from the smoking behavior, then gradually taper the dose down over 8-12 weeks.

-The critical distinction that many people miss: single NRT (using just one product) and combination NRT (using a patch PLUS a short-acting product) are very different beasts in terms of effectiveness.
+The critical distinction that many people miss: single NRT (using just one product) and combination NRT (using a patch plus a short-acting product) are very different beasts in terms of effectiveness.

 The Data: Head-to-Head